US STOCKS-Wall St little changed, with earnings in sight

 Ten S&P 500 companies are expected to report earnings this week, including some of the biggest Wall Street banks.
 JPMorgan Chase and Citigroup will report on Thursday.

-The S&P 500 was down 1.31 points, or 0.05 percent, at 2,548.02, which is just about 4 points shy of its record high.
+The S&P 500 was down 1.76 points, or 0.07 percent, at 2,547.57, which is just 5 points shy of its record high.
 The benchmark’s eight-day winning streak came to a halt on Friday due to weak jobs numbers.

-Seven of the 11 major S&P indexes were lower, led a 0.51 percent fall in healthcare stocks.
-The technology sector rose 0.43, gaining the most.
+Eight of the 11 major S&P indexes were higher, led by a 0.31 percent gain in the technology sector.
+The healthcare index was down 0.56 percent.

-GE shares sank more than 4 percent and was the top drag on the S&P after the conglomerate named a new CFO said it gave activist investment firm Trian Fund Management a board seat.
+GE shares sank 3 percent and was the top drag on the S&P after the conglomerate named a new CFO said it gave activist investment firm Trian Fund Management a board seat.

 Medtronic dropped about 4 percent after the medical device maker said Hurricane Maria hurt second-quarter earnings and sales.